bolisettynihith/Data-Structures-algorithms/README.md

 # Data-Structures-algorithms
-The Assignments given to me in college
+The Assignments given to me in college.